 As Diane Kolopanas of 30A Farmers Market puts it, “This was the first grocery store.”

 While the first farmers market in the United States opened in 1634 in Boston, the ones you’ll find along 30A and beyond are a bit newer to the scene.

-“We saw a need when we moved to the area back in 2013,” said Kolopanas.
+“We saw a need when we moved to the area back in 2012,” said Kolopanas.
 “The whole idea was to bring in a sense of community.
 We started with Rosemary Beach and expanded from there.”
 Using her background in event planning, she began reaching out to various farmers and vendors and the rest was history.
-They now have three year-round locations including Rosemary Beach, Grand Boulevard, and Niceville, plus a seasonal location in Seascape.
-All locations run from 9 AM to 1 PM on their designated days and offer everything from locally grown farm-fresh fruits and veggies, eggs, grass-fed chicken, pork, and beef to fresh local seafood, artisan breads and other homemade confections, pickles, salsas, jams and preserves, as well as fresh-cut flowers, honey, dog treats, CBD, and so much more.
+They now have four year-round locations including Rosemary Beach, Grand Boulevard, and Niceville Saturday 9am-1pm and their newest location at the Watersound Town Center Pavilion on Saturdays 10am-2pm.
+Each market offers an array of everything from locally grown farm-fresh fruits and veggies, eggs, grass-fed chicken, pork, and beef to fresh local seafood, artisan breads and other homemade confections, pickles, salsas, jams and preserves, as well as fresh-cut flowers, honey, dog treats, CBD, and so much more.

 Simply put, there’s a little something for everyone.

 – Beachy Blooms

 – Vale of Paradise Mushrooms

 – Moonpie Farms & Creamery

 – Hodges Family Farm